Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-quickstart-vs.md

 4. Press **F5** to restore the project's NuGet packages, build the project, and run it locally.

 The web application should run locally in your browser.
-Note the the data you enter in the application is being stored in your CosmosDB account.
+You can add new items to the to-do list by clicking **Create New**.
+Note the data you enter in the application is being stored in your CosmosDB account.
 You can [view your data in the Azure portal](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-view-json-document-explorer).

 ## Deploying the application as an Azure Web App